#AEM

 One such limitation is that there is a cap on the load processing capabilities of the infrastructure out-of-the-box.
 If you have too many authoring or publishing activities occurring at once, you might max out the load limit you licensed for your AEM environment.
 In this case, you’ll need to scale up your environment on-demand, incurring additional costs.

-AEM as a Cloud Service, on the other hand, can expand the load-handling capability of your Adobe digital experiences in AEM automatically.
+AEM as a Cloud Service (current version is 2025.1.0), on the other hand, can expand the load-handling capability of your Adobe digital experiences in AEM automatically.
 This enables the software to meet authoring and publishing demands as they fluctuate, without any additional cost to do so.

 When the authoring and publishing load increases, AEMaaCS automatically increases the number of containers available to run those activities in your cloud environment.
 This distributes the load more evenly and preserves the speed of production, even when you have a lot going on.